-This is the sixth in a series of articles sharing my thoughts about the entry of traditional finance into cryptocurrency markets.
-See the previous articles on this page and follow me on Medium to catch each new post.
+This is the last in a series of articles sharing my thoughts about the entry of traditional finance into cryptocurrency markets.
+See the full series on this page.

 Did you hear?

 Blockstack’s ICO raised $23 million, including $15.5 million through the first-ever U.S.-approved public token sale.

 With YouNow following in its footsteps, you can expect more blockchain businesses to follow the path to U.S. regulatory approval.

 After years of failed attempts, companies can finally raise money for new cryptocurrency projects that comply with U.S. laws.
 And when you buy those cryptocurrencies, you won’t risk your investments getting rekt by lawsuits.

 This may seem like a boring, insignificant event, but it could change the nature of cryptocurrency in ways we can’t imagine.
 It’s also one more reason Binance’s move to the U.S. is so brilliant—and much more consequential than simple regulatory compliance.

 FYI Blockstack’s offer has closed, but you can still participate in YouNow’s token sale on this website: YouNow Props Project Website.